Whitby: Road

-Whitby is on the Yorkshire Coastliner bus route to Leeds, Tadcaster, York, Scarborough, Bridlington, Pickering and Malton.

-Arriva North East runs bus services connecting Whitby to Scarborough and Middlesbrough.
+Whitby is on the Yorkshire Coastliner bus route from Leeds, York, Malton and Pickering, which operates several times a day.
+Arriva North East runs hourly bus services connecting Whitby to Scarborough and Middlesbrough.
+The Coastliner services serves York railway station, whilst the Arriva X93 terminates at Scarborough railway station, both providing an alternative route south compared with the circuitous rail service from Whitby.

 Walking

 The coastal section of the 110 mi Cleveland Way National Trail passes through Whitby.